david-lafontant/david-lafontant/README.md

 ### Hi there 👋
 I'm David Lafontant from Port-au-Prince, Haiti.
 Web dev and Computer Sciences enthusiastic.
 Interested in creative coding and data sciences.
 Love music and design.
 Always learning.
 Here  to help you solve your web development challenges.
 Open for new opportunities.

-- 🔭 I’m currently focused to JavaScript
+- 🔭 I’m currently focused on JavaScript
 - 🌱 I’m currently learning Web Development
 - 👯 I’m looking to collaborate on Javascript and React
 - 🤔 I’m looking for help with ...